 This command should give the following output:

 ● qemu-guest-agent.service - QEMU Guest Agent Loaded: loaded (/lib/systemd/system/qemu-guest-agent.service; static; vendor preset: enabled) Active: active (running) since Mon 2021-11-22 19:52:07 CET; 19min ago Main PID: 464 (qemu-ga) Tasks: 1 (limit: 4637) Memory: 1.0M CGroup: /system.slice/qemu-guest-agent.service └─464 /usr/sbin/qemu-ga

-Another way to check if the qemu-guest-agent is running, is to view the “summary” tab in Proxmox.
+An easy way to check if the qemu-guest-agent is running, is to look at the “summary” tab of your VM in Proxmox.
 It should now show the IP address(es) currently in use by the VM: